 Summer: Active Preservation

 Summer provides optimal conditions for exterior maintenance tasks that require dry weather and moderate temperatures.
+Scheduling cabin maintenance has gotten complicated with all the different products and their specific requirements, but summer remains the sweet spot for most exterior work.

 Execute staining projects during summer months.
 Log stains apply best when temperatures range between 50 and 80 degrees, humidity is moderate, and rain isn’t imminent.
 Complete cleaning—typically using a log wash solution and possibly light sanding—before applying fresh stain.
+I block out a full week each July for this work.

 Address chinking and caulking repairs.
 These products also require appropriate temperatures and dry conditions for proper adhesion and cure.
 Work systematically around the cabin, ensuring complete coverage without gaps that could admit water or insects.